pi-star-2025/pi_star/Red_Spider_314159.md

 All over the body, including the navel belly button.

-Bc pi has an 8 in it, to explain 8-5-3 deferred time, and it’s also explained visually within the number.
+Bc pi has a "knot" in it, to explain 8-5-3 deferred time, and it’s also explained visually with deltas.
 The double explanation (linear numerical and calculus of geometry) emphasizes the message.

 The infinity shape is how the 5-sided light looks to be quantumly 8.